eisbilen/Starbucks-Capstone-Project/README.md

 data/`profile.json`: demographic data for each customer

-As a result of the data wranglig and feature engineering operations, two new datasets are created:
+Through the process of data wrangling and feature engineering, two distinct datasets are generated as a result:

 data/`portfolio_cleaned.csv`: processed information related to initial portfolio dataset